An interface and registry for smart contract accounts owned by ERC-721 tokens.

 createAccount.
 The ability to permissionlessly deploy accounts for tokens that you do not own is desirable in many cases, and I think this functionality should be maintained if possible.
 One example is NFT creators who wish to deploy token bound accounts on behalf of their holders.
 Determining whether an account is trustworthy seems like something that should happen off-chain at the client level (as both the caller of

-implementationaddress will be queryable via transaction logs), or perhaps via an on-chain registry of trusted implementations (although that seems like a large increase in the scope of this EIP, and may warrant a sepe).
+implementationaddress will be queryable via transaction logs), or perhaps via an on-chain registry of trusted implementations (although that seems like a large increase in the scope of this EIP, and may warrant a separate proposal).
 Would love to hear any suggestions you have for how this type of fraud could be addressed within the scope of this proposal!

 - This is definitely an interesting idea to explore.
 I had considered adding a